Written by: Jenna Kerry, MSc

 Nanobodies have revolutionized the field of biotechnology and opened up new possibilities for medical diagnostics and therapeutics.
 However, to fully unlock their potential, it is necessary to know the exact amino acid sequences to develop and optimize nanobody applications.

-One of the leading technologies for nanobody protein sequencing is Rapid Novor’s de novo protein sequencing platform, called REpAb.
-This platform employs tandem mass spectrometry and an advanced proprietary algorithm to sequence antibodies directly from serum or purified protein samples without a database.
+One of the leading technologies for nanobody discovery is Rapid Novor’s antibody discovery service, REpAb®.
+This antibody discovery platform employs tandem mass spectrometry and an advanced proprietary algorithm to sequence antibodies directly from serum or purified protein samples without a database.

 Our services expedite nanobody drug discovery by making lead selection more streamlined and improving reproducibility, ultimately bringing nanobody therapeutics to market.
 For more information on our REpAb services, please contact our scientists.